 Rev. Basil Moreau, C.S.C.
 Associate Professor of Business, and Chair of the Management and Organization Department

 BiographyCraig Crossland is the Rev. Basil Moreau, C.S.C.
-Associate Professor of Business, and Chair of the Management & Organization Department.
+Associate Professor of Business, and Chair of the Management & Organization Department at the University of Notre Dame.
 He received his Ph.D. from the Pennsylvania State University.
 Craig's research is in the area of strategic management, with a focus on senior executives and their effects on organizational outcomes.
-His work has been published or is forthcoming in a range of outlets, including Academy of Management Journal, Advances in Strategic Management, Management Research, Organizational Behavior and Human Decision Processes, Strategic Management Journal, and Strategic Organization.
-He is an associate editor at the Strategic Management Journal and serves as a member of several editorial review boards.
-Craig is also a past chair of the Strategic Leadership & Governance interest group of the Strategic Management Society.
-Before entering academia, Craig worked as a physical therapist and in a number of product development roles within the medical device industry.
+His work has been published or is forthcoming in a range of outlets, including Academy of Management Journal, Organizational Behavior and Human Decision Processes, and Strategic Management Journal.
+He is an associate editor at the Strategic Management Journal and a past chair of the Strategic Leadership & Governance interest group of the Strategic Management Society.
+Before entering academia, Craig worked as a physical therapist and in product development within the medical device industry.
+Craig is married to Theresa Foley, who is an assistant director of Notre Dame's ESTEEM graduate program; they have a young son, Patrick.
 Although Craig is a fan of college football, has some Irish heritage, and possesses a thick red beard, he maintains that any resemblance to the Notre Dame mascot is entirely coincidental.

 Areas of Expertise